 It’s safe to say by now that Under Armour has become an unstoppable force.
-The Baltimore brand once known only for its association with the baselayer and then as a strictly indoor fitness and team sports brand, is steadily becoming our go-to mountain running label.
+The Baltimore brand once known for its team sports baselayer, then strictly indoor fitness apparel, is steadily becoming our go-to mountain running label.

-The push is facilitated by an all-new trail running footwear line dubbed The Horizon ($129.99).
-This shoe is the mac-daddy of technical trail running, featuring ESS rock plates, monocoque construction, durable welded overlays, internal fit systems, toe protection, and industry-leading Michelin outsole compounds and lug design.
+The push was facilitated by an all-new trail running footwear line dubbed The Horizon ($110) launched last year.
+This shoe quickly became the mac-daddy of technical trail running, featuring ESS rock plates, monocoque construction, durable welded overlays, internal fit systems, toe protection, and industry-leading Michelin outsole compounds and lug design.
 (That’s right, the company inked a deal with tire company Michelin for their gnarly outsoles.)

-But the Horizon footwear is the cherry on top of an even bigger push into trail running by Kevin Plank’s brand.
-Under Armour announced the dates last week for its first ever Mountain Running Series, created in partnership with POWDR Adventure Lifestyle CO (the owner and operator of a wicked collection of ski mountains around the country— and soon the world).
+But the Horizon was the cherry on top of an even bigger push into trail running by Kevin Plank’s brand.
+Under Armour took a risk and launched its first-ever Mountain Running Series in 2017, created in partnership with POWDR Adventure Lifestyle CO (the owner and operator of a wicked collection of ski mountains around the country— and soon the world).

 Photos courtesy Under Armour

 - Under Armour’s New High-Rech Foam Gives Runners Both Comfort and Performance

 - The CamelBak PURSUIT Series is Like Summer Camp for Adults — Here’s the 2018 Lineup

 - What is Graphene?
 Only the Outdoor Industry’s New Wonder Material

 - Take a Peep at the Craft Brew Races’ 2018 Schedule of Cities